mumiak-mitch/Book_Distribution_Expenses/README.md

 If you'd like to contribute to the development of the Book Distribution Management System, please follow our [contribution guidelines](CONTRIBUTING.md).

+   If you are interested in contributing it will be very helpful if
+      You start by checking why the imported data does not get saved to the database.
+The data is provided.
+      Include a forgot password functionality.

 ## License

 This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.